BDSwiss vs Libertex (Forex Club) Comparison

 How do BDSwiss and Libertex (Forex Club) differ in terms of minimum deposit?
 What about average spreads and funding options?

-BDSwiss requires a minimum deposit of $100-$5000 (depending on account type), while Libertex (Forex Club) requires a minimum deposit of $10.
-From our testing we found BDSwiss offers spreads of 1.6 (08/10/22), while Libertex (Forex Club) offers spreads of -1.
-BDSwiss supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for popular funding options, where Libertex (Forex Club) supports Bank Wire (Deposit/Withdraw), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw).
+BDSwiss requires a minimum deposit of $100-$5000, while Libertex (Forex Club) requires a minimum deposit of $10.
+It's also important to ensure your broker accepts the funding options and deposit methods that work best for you.
+In our research, we've found that BDSwiss supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for funding and deposit methods, whereas Libertex (Forex Club) supports Bank Wire (Deposit/Withdraw), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, BDSwiss or Libertex (Forex Club)?
+Which broker offers more tradeable asset classes, BDSwiss or Libertex (Forex Club)?

 Can I trade cryptocurrency with BDSwiss or Libertex (Forex Club)?